 Naturally, Jack didn’t really summon the Heartless, and he suggests you go to Dr. Finkelstein’s, aka the Room of Beginnings, to find out what’s up.
 Sora and friends could probably tell Jack why the Heartless are there, but I guess we have to start walking for some reason.

 Halloween Town features a few unique elements on the overworld: Guillotines that can harm you if you’re stupid enough to hang around them (the structure of a CoM world makes it incredibly easy to avoid anything that isn’t shooting at you), and (speaking of things that shoot at you) there are fountains that spit acid at you from a distance.
-Nothing all that menacing, in fact It’s quite easy to move across the rooms to find the Gold Rooms no matter what floor you’re on, but getting around isn’t your only aim here.
+Nothing all that menacing, in fact it’s quite easy to move across the rooms to find the Gold Rooms no matter what floor you’re on, but getting around isn’t your only aim here.
 There are other things to find if you put in the extra effort.

 The 3D versions have all kinds of enemies in the overworld.
 That’s the advantage of reusable 3D models.
-Enemies in the 3D games also exist in defined locations, either patrolling until defeated or spawning when you get nearby.
+Enemies in the 3D games exist in defined locations, either patrolling until defeated or spawning when you get nearby.
 You have to really hunt them down if you want EXP.
 I feel this is the better of the two systems, but it’s also clear that some features were designed for the GBA’s system and just weren’t accounted for in 3D.
 For example, the Looming Darkness room: a room where the GBA version had you running for your life as Heartless spawned and chased after you pell-mell, a real panic.
 The 3D version is much less engaging, as it just has them spot you at greater distances.
 Oooh, I’m shaking.

 Of course, with all these obstacles and bad guys, we have to talk about one of the 3D version’s major downsides: Sora the nincompoop will sometimes swing out of control to attack an obstacle instead of a Heartless!
 His targeting priority is whatever object is closest, even if there’s a ravenous monster one step further away.
-Oh, and some obstacles never fully break or go away, so you might be trying to attack a Heartless only for the hero of the Keyblade to bank hard right and swat at a flagpole.
+Oh, and some obstacles never fully break or go away, so you might be trying to attack a Heartless only for the hero of the Keyblade to bank hard right and swat at an invulnerable flagpole.
 Worse: in both versions, if you get caught by a Heartless, you lose any HP Orbs, Moogle Points or cards that were bouncing around on the overworld, so this “swatting at flagpoles” problem might just cost you valuable resources.
 Budget title, you say?
 Released for free with Final Mix+, you say?

 At Finkelstein’s Lab, you find that the good doctor is blaming himself for the Heartless attacks!
 It seems he’s invented a special potion, designed to restore someone’s “true memories.”
 He then drops what is probably the most important line from the Disney sections in Chain of Memories, so I’m going to quote it: “Our hearts are full of memories — but not all of them reflect the truth.
 The heart isn’t a recording device.
 Even important memories change with time.
 They warp or fade, leaving us with but a shadow of what we hoped to remember.”
 Sora asks if that’s what’s going on with him, with all the allusions made by the cloaked figures, and Finkelstein confirms that “It happens to everyone […] If we could recover our true memories, the world would seem completely different.”
 Unfortunately, once Finkelstein had developed his potion, so much as smelling it caused the Heartless to appear, and the potion has since vanished.